JabRef/user-documentation/en/SQLDatabase.md

 ## Usage

 To use this feature you have to connect to a remote database.
-To do so you have to open **File** in the menu bar and then click the **Open remote database** item.
+To do so you have to open **File** in the menu bar and then click the **Open shared database** item.
-The **Open remote database** dialog will open and you will have to fill in the remote's database connection settings.
+The **Open shared database** dialog will open and you will have to fill in the shared's database connection settings.
-Under the field **Database type** you can choose between PostgreSQL, MySQL and Oracle depending on your remote database.
+Under the field **Database type** you can choose between PostgreSQL, MySQL and Oracle depending on your shared database.
 Then, you have to fill out the rest of the fields with the according information.
+If you like you can save your password by clicking the **Remember password?** checkbox.

 ![Screenshot of Open shared database dialog](./images/open-shared-database-dialog.png)